 In addition, a stockholder who intends to solicit proxies in support of director nominees other than the Company's nominees at the 2024 annual meeting of stockholders must provide written notice to the Company setting forth the information required by Rule 14a-19 under the Exchange Act, unless the required information has been provided in a preliminary or definitive Proxy Statement previously filed by the stockholder.
 Such written notice must be provided in accordance with Rule 14a-19 no later than March 19, 2024.
-If we change the date of the 2024 annual meeting of stockholders by more than 30 days from the date of this year's Annual Meeting, written notice must be provided by the later of 60 days prior to the date of the 2024 annual meeting of stockholders or the 10th day following the day on which public announcement of the date of the 2024 annual meeting of stockholders is first made.
+If we change the date of the 2024 annual meeting of stockholders by more than 30 days from the date of this year's Annual Meeting, written notice must be provided by the later of 60 days prior to the date of the 2024 annual meeting of stockholders is first made.
 The notice requirement under Rule 14a-19 is in addition to the applicable notice requirements under our amended and restated bylaws as described above.